 Well, the Portuguese language proficiency has three stages: A for beginner, B for intermediate, and C for advanced.
 Each stage has two levels: A1, A2, B1, B2, C1, and C2.
 So, the government expects prospective citizens to qualify for Beginner Level 2 in terms of the Portuguese language

-Individuals who want to apply for Golden Visa temporary residency in Portugal do not need to take the test.
+Individuals who want to apply for the Portuguese Golden Visa, a temporary residence permit in Portugal do not need to take the test.
 However, those who are eligible to apply for permanent residency or citizenship in Portugal must pass the exam.
 There are some cases where you can be exempt from taking the language test.
 You can find out about exemptions in the next section.”

 Who is Exempt from the Exam